 Early peripheral neuropathy symptoms can be progressive.
 Sensory loss, pain, or burning sensations in the hands and feet can in later stages include numbness, weakness, or atrophy in the arms and legs.
 (1)

 But for those suffering from peripheral neuropathy who’ve been unable to find relief elsewhere, there’s hope right here in the Carolinas.

-Modern technology has allowed for exciting advancements in regenerative medicine, and Dr. John Haasis is a devoted advocate.
+Modern technology has allowed for exciting advancements in regenerative medicine, and Dr. Haasis is a devoted advocate.
 Put an end to suffering from neuropathic pain, and contact Daisy Stem Cell to learn more about regenerative, non-surgical solutions to peripheral neuropathy.

 A Different Kind of Pain

 Unfortunately, neuropathic pain affects more than 30 million Americans.